 Direct or Indirect?

 Cylinders that use an indirect system rely on an external boiler as the heat source for the water.
-The boiler is usually fueled by gas or solar energy.
-Directly heated cylinders use an internal immersion heater, which is powered by electricity, to heat the water.
-Electricity is more expensive to run but for some homes without access to gas it is the only option.
+So, in the case of unvented cylinders, that means a system boiler.
+The water in a directly heated cylinder is heated by an internal immersion heater.
+This immersion heater is powered by electricity which is more expensive to run but makes a great option for homes without access to gas.

 Indirect systems are usually the preferred option but there is a risk that if the boiler should fail you will lose access to hot water completely.
 To prevent this many homes opt for an indirectly heated cylinder with an immersion heater included as a back up.

 There's a balance between finding a cylinder with sufficient capacity for your home while also ensuring it's not so big.
 After all, this would see your energy usage increase for no reason.

 The table below shows a guideline capacity depending on the size of your property.